 Search for your subject in the table below.
 If it’s not included, give us a shout in the comments below and we’ll do the research and add it.

 Just be aware that these are only average starting salaries and they will change over time.
 It also depends a lot on what career path you take so make the most of your degree.

 |Classics & Ancient History||20,869|

 A good place to start on looking for a graduate job is our graduate scheme deadlines list.
-Also, if you are worried about not reaching the grades or don’t know what a graduate scheme involved then see our graduate schemes 2012 article for the low down.
+Also, if you are worried about not reaching the grades or don’t know what a graduate scheme involves then see our graduate schemes guide for the low-down.